nchekwa/networkweathermapng/README.md

-# Zabbix Weathermap
+# NetworkWeathermapNG

 Network visualization tool for Zabbix - a standalone PHP application that creates network weathermaps using data from Zabbix monitoring system.

 ## Overview

-Zabbix Weathermap is based on the popular Cacti Weathermap plugin but redesigned to work as a standalone Docker container that communicates with Zabbix via its JSON-RPC API.
+NetworkWeathermapNG is based on the popular Cacti Weathermap plugin but redesigned to work as a standalone Docker container.

 ## Features